pplu/ARGV-Struct/README.md

 # THE PAIN

-I've had the "privilege" of finding some
+I've had to use some command-line utilities that had to do creative stuff to transmit deeply nested arguments, or datastructure-like information.
+Here are some strategies that I've found over time:

 ## Complex arguments codified as JSON

-JSON is horrible for the command line having to escape quotes, is a nightmare.
-It's a pain.
+JSON is horrible for the command line because you have to escape the quotes.
+It's a nightmare.

     command --complex_arg "{\"key1\":\"value1\",\"key2\":\"value2\"}"

 ## Arguments encoded via some custom scheme

-These schemes fail when you have to make values complex (lists, or other key/values(
+These schemes fail when you have to make values complex (lists, or other key/values)

     command --complex_arg key1,value1:key2,value2